 Stay tuned for some more answers to this issue but due to space reluctance (SR) on the part of this paper they will appear in the next issue.
 Meanwhile pick your butt up and make a few calls.

 FREE GitBit… Want to laugh at failure?
 Learn to be more persistent.
 A list of 23.5 ways o be more persistent is yours free.
-Just go to www.gitomer.com click FREE STUFF then GitBit register and enter the secret word, “PERSISTENCE”.
+Just go to www.gitomer.com click Access GitBit register and enter the word PERSISTENCE in the search box.